ZhangYiJiang/array-request/README.md

 # `ArrayRequest` - Experimental multidimensional input array support in Laravel

 Playing around with how the Laravel framework itself can facilitate multidimension arrays as inputs better than it does now.
-This is the result of that using the `Collective\Form` helper and some middlewares.
-Some examples:
+This is the result of that using the [`Collective\Form` helper](laravelcollective.com/docs/5.2/html) and some middlewares.

+ ## Motivation

 Suppose you have a model with some array data